 - Flying probe tests are not constrained by a grid, as flying probe devices are capable of quite precise locations.

 - Each location pair is constrained by a minimum separation - due to the physical body size of the probe heads.

-- For fine pitch devices, it may not be possible (or even practical) to probe a single component pad.
-Such copper features can be miniscule and delicate, so it is occasionally recommended that they avoid contact with test probes.
+- For fine-pitch devices, it may not be possible (or even practical) to probe a single component pad.
+Such copper features can be minuscule and delicate, so it is occasionally recommended that they avoid contact with test probes.
 In these instances, it can be a good idea for the designer to add dedicated test pads/vias to the board.

 Assembly testing relates to the testing of a printed circuit board at the post-assembly phase of manufacture, after the board has been populated with all components specified in its associated Bill of Materials (BOM).
 As such, it is often referred to as in-circuit or electrical testing.
 This method of testing typically involves (but is in no way limited to!) the use of a manually-configured bed-of-nails fixture.
 Depending on the type of testing being performed using the fixture, the board may or may not be powered up.

 Two common test scenarios for in-circuit assembly testing are: